rjmags1/algorithms-practice/leetcode/105_construct_binary_tree_from_preorder_and_inorder_traversal.md

 ## Notes
 - This is a pretty tricky problem and requires tricky pattern recognition without having seen it before.
 I think it should be ranked hard.
 The logic behind how the tree gets built is based on the definition of `preorder`.
 - `preorder[0]` will always point to `root`'s value, left child of a node if it has one will always be after that node's value in the `preorder`, nodes in the same subtree will be adjacent to each other in `inorder`, and the nodes in a `root`s left subtree will be to the left of it in `inorder`, and nodes in the right subtree will be to the right of it in `inorder`.
+We take advantage of these facts to build the tree top-down.